jakobsitory/04_CPP04_42CC/README.md

 - Demonstrating the use of abstract classes and polymorphism.

 ### **ex03 - Interface & recap**
-The Interface & recap project involves creating interfaces and implementing them in derived classes, along with a recap of previous concepts.
+Interfaces and implementing them in derived classes, along with a recap of previous concepts.

 **Key objectives included:**